Supplemental Security Income (SSI) (Title XVI)

 - Your household income and resources will be considered when you apply for SSI, and the total resources must be less than $3000.
 If you are unmarried, your income and resources must be less than $2000.

-Once you meet all of the qualifications for SSI, one would think that all they would have to do is apply and they automatically get awarded these benefits.
+Once you meet all the qualifications for SSI, one would think that all they would have to do is apply and they automatically get awarded these benefits.
 However, that is not exactly how the process works.
-Often times, Social Security will deny you benefits for multiple reasons.
-Below is a list of reasons why someone may be denied SSI:
+Often, Social Security will deny you benefits for multiple reasons.
+Below is a list of reasons that our Montgomery, Selma, and Central Alabama Social Security lawyers have encountered on why someone may be denied SSI:

 - Too Much Income.
 If you are working and earning more than the substantial gainful activity (SGA) amount, Social Security will assume that you are "working" and therefore not disabled.
 If you can work, then logically Social Security will assume you are not disabled.
 You cannot work (defined as earning more than the SGA amount) and be disabled at the same time.

 - Your medically disabling condition is not expected to last 12 months.
 In order for Social Security to consider a medical condition disabling, that condition must last at least 12 months.
 Therefore, even a severe injury may not qualify a person for Social Security benefits.
-This seems to be a very common issue for clients of the Sellers Law Firm.
-Fortunately, we have experience in overcoming this obstacle for most clients.
+This seems to be a quite common issue for clients of the Sellers Law Firm.
+Fortunately, our Montgomery, Selma, and Central Alabama Social Security lawyers have experience in overcoming this obstacle for most clients.

 - The Social Security Administration cannot find you.
-In order for a claim to be determined, SSA will want you to complete many forms, interview you in person or by telephone, and perhaps see a doctor that they refer you to.
+For a claim to be determined, SSA will want you to complete many forms, interview you in person or by telephone, and perhaps see a doctor that they refer you to.
 If they cannot reach you, they cannot pay you.
-Fortunately, with an experienced attorney, Social Security will rely on the attorney to stay in contact with the client; which will reduce the amount of contact Social Security must have with you.
+Fortunately, with an experienced Montgomery Social Security lawyer, Social Security will rely on the attorney to stay in contact with the client, which will reduce the amount of contact Social Security must have with you.
 However, you must remember to stay in contact with your attorney!

 - Non-Compliance.
-This is a very difficult hurdle for many people attempting to get any type of Social Security benefits.
+This is an exceedingly difficult hurdle for many people attempting to get any type of Social Security benefits.
 Non-Compliance can encompass many things.
 However, the most common issue for a Social Security claimant is failure to follow prescribed therapy.
 If a doctor prescribes you medication, you are expected to take that medication.
 If you are prescribed counseling sessions on a regular basis, you are expected to attend these sessions.
-The Sellers Law Firm recognizes there are many reasons why someone may not be compliant with medical treatment.
+Our Social Security Disability lawyers recognize there are many reasons why someone may not be compliant with medical treatment.
 Primarily, Non-Compliance is due to financial barriers.
 If you have no medical insurance, it may be extremely costly for you to attend doctor appointments or to have your prescriptions filled.
 There are ways to overcome this barrier to benefits and we have the knowledge and experience to do so.

 - DA&A (Drug Addiction and Alcohol).
 If you are a drug addict or an active alcoholic and your drug or alcohol use is a direct contributor to your disability, you will not be eligible for Social Security benefits.
 If, however, even if you quit using drugs or stopped drinking, your medical condition would still be disabling, then Social Security must find that your addiction and abuse is non-material to your disability.
 Each case involving DA&A is different and must be discussed on an individual basis.